NCEAS/metadig-engine/docs/operations-manual.md

 Note that currently quality services do not dynamically read the configuration file whenever it is updated.
 Services need be restarted when configuration parameters have been changed, for those changes to take effect.

-#### MetaDIG Scheduler Task List
+### MetaDIG Scheduler Task List

 Recurring tasks that perform quality operations are scheduled by creating an entry in the taskList.csv file, typically localed at /data/metadig/taskList.csv.
 The metadig-sheduler facility reads this file and schedules operations for each entry in the file.

-The format of the task list file is:
+The format of the task list file includes these CSV fields:

     task-type,task-name,task-group,cron-schedule,params